Our FAQs offer answers to some most common questions on the coronavirus.

 We have re-engineered our ongoing capacity building programmes to run without in-person meetings until lockdown restrictions are fully eased.

 How have Oikocredit’s members and investors been affected by the pandemic?More questions

+Despite our best efforts, Oikocredit’s financial performance in 2020 could not entirely escape the consequences of the coronavirus and ensuing economic downturn, but it showed resilience.
 Oikocredit made a net loss of € 22.2 million in 2020 compared with the net positive result of € 14.3 million in 2019.
-This outcome was in line with our expectations and earlier communications with members and investors and reflects our decision when the coronavirus first struck to protect our capital and maintain high levels of liquidity.
+This outcome reflected our decision when the coronavirus first struck to protect our capital and maintain high levels of liquidity.